Parkers145/resume/resume.md

 	- **ASSET PROTECTION AND OPERATIONS MANAGER | HOME DEPOT | MAY 2013 - JUN 2015 |**
-		- Managed the execution of the Home Depot’s asset protection and shrink reduction plans for the Colorado Springs district, Develop and implement training programs related to shrink prevention and safety
+		- Managed the execution of the Home Depot’s asset protection and shrink reduction plans for the Colorado Springs district, developed and implemented training programs related to shrink prevention and safety
 		- Ensured store leadership teams were conducting all required training and development related to assets protection/loss prevention
 		- Led a team of 4 Assets Protection Associates responsible for the Identification, Investigation and Resolution of theft